namehash/namegraph-collections/docs/readme-internal.md

 # Collections Templates Pipeline

-A sophisticated Apache Airflow pipeline for creating and managing topic-based domain name collections enriched with metadata and semantic relationships.
+A sophisticated Apache Airflow pipeline for creating and managing topic-based name collections enriched with metadata and semantic relationships.

 ## Overview

-This project leverages the vast knowledge graph of Wikipedia and Wikidata to create a comprehensive network of meaningful domain name collections for the ENS ecosystem.
-By analyzing semantic relationships, categories, and metadata from these knowledge bases, we build thematic collections of domain names that are naturally related and contextually relevant.
+This project leverages the vast knowledge graph of Wikipedia and Wikidata to create a comprehensive network of meaningful name collections for the ENS ecosystem.
+By analyzing semantic relationships, categories, and metadata from these knowledge bases, we build thematic collections of names that are naturally related and contextually relevant.

-The system enables discovery of domain names through their real-world connections - whether they belong to the same category, share similar attributes, or are commonly associated together.
-This creates an intuitive way for users to explore and find meaningful domain names based on their interests and use cases.
+The system enables discovery of names through their conceptual connections - whether they belong to the same category, share similar attributes, or are commonly associated together.
+This creates an intuitive way for users to explore and find meaningful names based on their interests and use cases.

 ## 🌐 Wikipedia Pipeline DAGs